-The credit union's exposure to changes in interest rate is monitored by management and reviewed by the Management Asset & Liability Committee (ALCO) who in turn reports to the Audit & Risk Committee.
+The credit union's exposure to changes in interest rate is monitored by management and reviewed by the Management Asset & Liability Committee (ALCO) who in turn reports to the Audit & Risk Committee (ARCO).
+An Interest Rate Risk plan is completed annually and approved by ARCO.